 - See a dentist at least annually for check-ups and cleanings, and more often if recommended by your dentist.

-If you’re experiencing some sensitivity or pain around your filling, it’s best to contact your dentist right away and schedule an oral exam.
+If you’re experiencing some sensitivity or pain around your filling, you should contact your dentist immediately and schedule an oral exam.
 We will determine if it’s time to have your filling replaced to continue protecting your smile.

 Schedule A Comprehensive Dental Examination